-The journey by train from Nakhon Si Thammarat to Nakhon Pathom is scheduled to take 15 hours, however delays occur frequently on Thailand Southern Railway Line so your journey may take longer.
+The journey by train from Nakhon Si Thammarat to Nakhon Pathom is scheduled to take just under 13 hours, however delays occur frequently on Thailand Southern Railway Line so your journey may take longer.

 Train Times from Nakhon Si Thammarat to Nakhon Pathom

 There is currently one direct train service a day from Nakhon Si Thammarat to Nakhon Pathom.

-- The fastest train service between Nakhon Si Thammarat is Train #86 departing at 15:20, which takes 15 hours 04 minutes to complete the same journey.
+- The fastest train service between Nakhon Si Thammarat is Train #86 departing at 16:00, which takes 12 hours 55 minutes to complete the journey.

 Buy Tickets from Nakhon Si Thammarat to Nakhon Pathom

 Use the Search Box below to buy your train tickets from Nakhon Si Thammarat to Nakhon Pathom.